The Exit Locks You Need in Your Commercial Building: Panic vs. Fire

 One of the top concerns we hear from our clients involves the degree of security in their building.
 We know you work hard and want to protect your business and investments.
 It makes sense that you would want to ensure your building is impenetrable.

 But while your building’s security is of the utmost importance, so too is your safety.
-That’s why Harry’s Locksmith has a number of exit locks that will allow you to move through and out of the building as needed.
+That’s why Harry’s Locksmith stocks a variety of exit locks that will allow you to move through and out of the building as needed.

 Panic hardware typically consists of a metal bar placed horizontally across the door.
 While the door is securely locked from the outside, the metal bar (also known as a push bar or crash bar) can be pushed, thus disabling the latch and allowing for a quick exit from a commercial building.
 This can help in a variety of emergencies from an active shooter situation to a bomb threat and everything in between.